 By default, systemd is not overly verbose.
-If a service was started successfully, no output will be produced.
-In case of a failure, a short error message will be displayed.
-However, systemctl status provides means to debug start-up and operation of a service.
+If a service was started successfully, no output is produced.
+In case of a failure, a short error message is displayed.
+However, systemctl status provides a means to debug the start-up and operation of a service.